Ferroin/pysyspower/README.md

 Supports the following functionality:
  * Shutdown
  * Reboot
+ * Suspend to RAM (untested, probably only works on FreeBSD)

 As with Linux, session management integration is not currently implemented, but support is planned.

+Suspend to RAM support for BSD is completely untested, it may or may not work, and the method used is based on FreeBSD documentation, so it may or may not work on other BSD systems.

 ###### macOS / OS X ######
 Supports the following functionality:
  * Shutdown
  * Reboot
+ * Suspend to RAM

 Current support is very rudimentary and lacks proper desktop integration.
 I hope to eventually have proper support, but it's not a priority for me since I don't use OS X myself.

+I'm about 90% certain that OS X actually does a hybrid sleep when you tell it to suspend.
+It's impossible to be 100% certain though because of the tight firmware integration of the OS and the inability to verify if anything is powered.
+However, because the resume behavior is consistent in all cases I've seen with suspend to RAM performance for other systems, I'm listing it as such since it fills a similar usage.

 ###### Other UNIX-like systems ######
 Supports the following functionality: